Medically Reviewed by Barrett Eubanks, M.D.

 - Iris prolapse.

-- Needing a second eye surgery to remove the lens.
+- Needing a second eye surgery to remove or replace the lens

 If you develop high ocular pressure, you may require a surgical procedure to reduce that pressure.
 Iris prolapse may necessitate surgery too.